 From the very first site visit, it was our job to inform the clients what we could achieve in the time available.
-They had a lot of unusual requests and needed to do things in spaces that we had never done before.
+The event organisers had a lot of unusual requests and needed to do things in spaces that we had never done before.
 Our job was to enable this and help make it possible, all of which helped us to secure the event.
 We then had to follow through on everything and ensure that we had the resources in place.
 The communication had to be very effective for it to be a success, the demand on our team was massive, but we always looked at the bigger picture whilst making sure that we paid attention to detail.

 Understandably for an event of this scale, there were a large number of external contractors on site in the lead-up to and during the event, however, we didn’t need to bring in any additional temporary staff of our own.
 Celtic Manor had its full permanent staff of around 800 working throughout the event, not necessarily in their normal day jobs, but everybody was engaged in some way.